 About the Author

 Sarah Passingham writes non-fiction, short fiction, poetry, libretti, performance work and life-writing.
-Her first book, Hoad and Other Stories, was published in 2014.
-Her family memoir, Push: My Father, Polio, and Me is published by Gatehouse Press in October 2019.
+She published Hoad and Other Stories, in 2014.
+Push is her first published life-writing.

 Thanks to Arts Council England, John Innes Centre, and Norfolk County Council for supporting this show.